 The records of NFTs are stored across multiple computers which are linked in a network.
 After they are stored, they can be sold or traded.
 NFTs are created through a process called “minting,” where digital files are converted into a cryptocurrency collectible.

 There are many resources available for understanding the process of creating NFTs and how they can be used.
-For instance: his five-minute video helps to explain what NFTs are and gives examples that make it easier to understand.
+For instance: this five-minute video helps to explain what NFTs are and gives examples that make it easier to understand.

 Explaining NFTs to students